 Let’s face it, the holiday season isn’t the most productive time for employees (except for Intranet Connections, of course).
-There are so many things that preoccupy us at this time of year, whether it be finding that last minute gift or figuring how to get to work during snowmageddon.
-If employees aren’t on holidays yet, they’re counting their last days in the office, and your intranet engagement is most likely suffering.
+There are so many things that preoccupy us at this time of year, whether it be finding that last-minute gift or figuring out how to get to work during snowmageddon.
+If employees aren’t on holiday yet, they’re counting their last days in the office, and your intranet engagement is most likely suffering.
 This means it’s the perfect time to give your engagement a boost with a holiday intranet design theme makeover!

 I recently designed a holiday theme for our own intranet, so I will share some tricks and tips so you can do the same to your intranet.
 I decided to go for a general winter holiday theme, as opposed to a Christmas theme so that there is no rush to immediately change it once Christmas is over.

 Tip: Before you start creating your new intranet design theme, I recommend saving a copy of your current theme.
 That way you can easily revert to your old theme when the time comes.
 You can find the option to “save as new theme” at the bottom of the Advanced Design Editor page.